ajs123/KBikeBLE/HOWTO.md

 1. Be sure to remove the tool, and move the gearshift lever up and down.
 You should see the gear number (1 to 24) or the % resistance change accordingly.
     * NOTE: Moving the lever beyond 100% (up to where the mechanical brake touches the flywheel) will switch between the gear and % resistance displays.
     * You'll probably find that setting the gearshift lever in a vertical position gives a resistance reading of about 40% and a gear number of 13 or 14.
 This might vary, but if the cable was adjusted to allow the magnet assembly to be as far away from the flywheel as it can go at the bottom, and the mechanical brake in firm contact at the top, a vertical lever will be at about 40% or around the border between gears 13 and 14.
     * At the bottom (minimum), the gear number should be 1 and the resistance at least in the neighborhood of 0 (depends upon cable adjustment).
-At the top (mechanical brake) the gear will be 24 and the resistance will be well over 100%.
-Remember that each time you go beyond 100%, the display will switch between gear number and % resistance.
+Approaching the top, the gear will reach 24 and the resistance will reach 100.
+Beyond the point corresponding to a resistance of 100%, the the display will switch between gear number and % resistance.
 1. KBikeBLE is now using the calibration, but it hasn't been saved.
 If you'd reset the Feather now, it would go back to the defaults that were saved to flash memory.
 Type *write* and Send or Return.
 KBikeBLE will ask for confirmation.
 Use y to confirm, and the calibration will be saved.
 The next time you reset the Feather, the startup log will show the values being read from flash.

 ### Alternative calibration against the Keiser computer